Ryan Schiavo: When Evil Is Called Good, and Good Evil

 Psalm 82:3-4 (NKJV)

-He grieves the ways justice is bent and the vulnerable are left unprotected, and he calls God’s people not to fear or intimidation but to a proper, biblical understanding of the times — knowing that the issues the world parades most loudly are often the very ones that matter most to the enemy.
+Where justice is bent and the vulnerable are left unprotected, God’s people are called not to fear or intimidation but to a sober, biblical understanding of the times — knowing that the issues the world parades most loudly are often the very ones that matter most to the enemy.

 The closing hope